ludvig-sandh/Chirp/README.md

 My goal has been to create something personal that combines my interests in music and programming.
 Since 2020, I've been spending as much time on coding as I have on creating music, so a great deal of inspiration for this project has come from that part of my life.

+No samples are used whatsoever in this application.
+The audio you hear is generated purely from code and first principles.
+No third-party digital signal processing libraries are used.

 ---

 ## Features